dmgatti/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 + **Adapter Content**: a graph indicating where adapater sequences occur in the reads.

-FastQC has a really well documented [manual page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) with [detailed explanations](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) about every plot in the report.
+FastQC has a well documented [manual page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) with [detailed explanations](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) about every plot in the report.

 Within our report, a summary of all of the modules is given on the left-hand side of the report.
 Don't take the **yellow "WARNING"s** and **red "FAIL"s** too seriously; they should be interpreted as flags for modules to check out.